certificateofparticipation/.github/profile/README.md

-## Certificate of Achievement (formerly Participation)
+## Certificate of Achievement (formerly Certificate of Participation)

-We are a group of Singaporean secondary school students striving to beat the odds.
+We are a group of Singaporean polytechnic and junior college students striving to beat the odds.

 We compete in competitons about:
 - Cybersecurity